Closed Door Cabin Blaster Layouts.

 Tableblaster media launch pattern on the rotating table.

-Pros: easy to use and compact, open cabin allows quick inspections, coverage extremely consistent in combo with planetaries in “2d”.
+Pros: easy to use and compact, open cabin allows quick inspections, coverage extremely consistent when combined with planetaries in “2d”.

-Cons: bottom of parts lying not blasted, in case needed it requires flipping, it works great on a “flat” not on 3d volume, if parts have “3d” shape requires longest cycles.
+Cons: the bottom of parts lying on the table is not blasted, flipping is required when needed, it works great on a “flat” less on 3d volume, if parts have “3d” shape requires longer cycles.
 Load/unload not so easy to be automated.
 Parts may fall below the table.

 Booster: two carts with sliding in/out frame allow to move parts around while blasting cycle is ongoing.